-- a) Notify local law enforcement authorities by calling 9119-1-1. - b) Notify the person in charge: Health Officer, Administrative Services Director, or immediate supervisor - 3.
+- a) Notify local law enforcement authorities by calling 9-1-1. - b) Notify the person in charge: Health Officer, Administrative Services Director, or immediate supervisor - 3.
 Keep the caller talking as long as possible.
-Do not hang up on the caller.

-- 4. Try to find out where the bomb is supposed to be located.
+Do not hang up on the caller. - 4.
+Try to find out where the bomb is supposed to be located.
 Try to pinpoint the area and time it is set to go off. - 5.
 Try to find out something about the bomb, (size, type of explosives). - 6.
-Record the time that the caller hangs up. - Try to write down or communicate as many specifics and facts that you can immediately after the call.
+Record the time that the caller hangs up. - 7.
+Try to write down or communicate as many specifics and facts that you can immediately after the call.
 This includes the caller ID number on your phone, any distinguishing voice characteristics, conversation details, and any background noises heard. - 8.
-If you are alone when the call is received, follow the procedure outlined in 2 above as soon as possible after the caller hangs up.
-If evacuation becomes necessary, this will be a joint decision of the Health Officer, Administrative Services Director, and other Administrative staff present. - 8.9.
+If you are alone when the call is received, follow the procedure outlined in 2 above as soon as possible after the caller hangs up. - 9.
 If evacuation becomes necessary, this will be a decision of the Health Officer, Agency Directors, or other Supervisory staff present.
 If not the Health Officer, contact him/her as soon as possible.